urbanwildlifeinstitute/UWIN_tutorials/tutorials/autologistic_enhanced/autologistic_tutorial.md

-NOTE: For this code to work as intended, your working directory should be set to `"./autologistic_enhanced"` where the `.` represents the location of the `UWIN_tutorials.Rproj` file on your computer.
-If you double-click on `UWIN_tutorials.Rproj` on your computer a new window of Rstudio will open up and you can enter `setwd("./autologistic_enhanced")` into your R console.
+NOTE: For this code to work as intended, your working directory should be set to `"./autologistic_enhanced"` where the `.` represents the location of the `tutorials.Rproj` file on your computer.
+If you double-click on `tutorials.Rproj` on your computer a new window of Rstudio will open up and you can enter `setwd("./autologistic_enhanced")` into your R console.